 Docs is also one of the cleanest apps in terms of formatting.
 Copying and pasting from Google Docs to WordPress is easy and will not fill your WordPress page with strange font formatting or hidden CSS and HTML code.

-It’s simple and you don’t need to sign up to use it.
-The software is mainly for analysing titles for Google Ads and Facebook Ads but it’s perfect for checking your blog posts headlines.
+It’s simple and you don’t need to sign up to try it.
+The software is mainly for analyzing titles for Google Ads and Facebook Ads but it’s perfect for checking your blog posts headlines.
 After all, if you can entice people to click on your ads purely based on the headline, you can do the same with your blog post titles.

-- Both tools give me similar results based on a score out of 100 and suggest the same kinds of changes.
+Both this and Sharethrough's offering give me similar results based on a score out of 100 and suggest the same kinds of changes.
 Choose the tool that you like best.

 Workflow suggestions & Summary

-- I generally start off my writing process with a content strategy based on research.
-The data from Frase gives me a great overview of the format, the kind of topics people are writing about, the kinds of research and statistics included in the top ranking posts, and many other useful points of data.
+I generally start off my writing process with a content strategy based on research.
+The data from Frase gives me a great overview of the format, the kind of topics people are writing about, the kinds of research and statistics included in the top-ranking posts, and many other useful points of data.

-- Next, I write the blog posts in either Scrivener (my preferred tool for writing), Surfer SEO's Content Editor, or Frase.io's editor.
+Next, write the blog posts in Google Docs, Scrivener (my preferred tool for writing), Surfer SEO's Content Editor, or Frase.io's editor.
 And I drop every document into ProWritingAid.
-But everything will end up in Google Docs eventually.
+But everything will end up in Google Drive eventually.

-Note: Surfer SEO offers a Google Docs integration tool for the Content Editor that is very useful for people who write only in Docs.
+Note: Surfer SEO offers a G Docs integration tool for the Content Editor writing assistant that is very useful for people who write only in Docs.

 Note: Surfer's audit includes words in the alt text of images when auditing a page.
 So it’s worth checking alt text and image file names for over-optimization of certain keywords.

 These free and premium desktop and browser apps will help you create SEO-friendly content that is also better for readers.
 Many of these tools offer expert guidance for content creation based on artificial intelligence.
 If you leverage these tools properly, you'll be one step ahead of the competition in no time.

 Frequently asked questions